bowman2001/perplexdoc/content/doc/attribute/howto-attribute.md

 ### Different kinds of attributes

 Class attributes
-: They usually style an element and refer to a CSS class.
+: Usually, they style an element and refer to a CSS class.
 We can use the long form following the HTML syntax --- like `class="name"`.
 The short alternative is the CSS syntax: `.name`.

 Identification attributes
-: They usually serve as anchors and need to be unique.
-Again we can use the long form `id="identifier"` or short `#identifier`.
+: Usually, they serve as anchors and need to be unique.
+Again, we can use `id="identifier"` or short `#identifier`.

 Other
-: All other HTML attributes may be injected with their usual long syntax.
+: All other HTML attributes can be injected with their HTML syntax.
 Personally I’ve found the `lang`-attribute to be very useful.
-We can place it after a block with a different content language to let the hyphenation engine do its work properly.
+We can place it after a block with a different content language to let the browser hyphenation engine do its work properly.
 {.dl-loose}

 ## Layout
-Most _Perplex_ attributes style a specific element and the layout is shown on their pages.
-Some are of general use and follow on the next pages.
+Most _Perplex_ attributes style a specific element and the layout is shown on its page.
+Some are of general use, they are introduced on the next pages.